SvyatoslavK/JavaTelegramImageFinderBot/README.md

 # JavaTelegramImageFinderBot
-Bot that helps to find user define type pictures
+Bot that helps to find user defined type pictures